 As a small business we are continually counting costs – from sourcing materials, to manufacturing, shipping, pricing and sales volume.
 Ultimately if customers think a t shirt or baby onesie is too expensive and opt instead, for cheaper items, then they’re probably priced too high.

 While I would love nothing better than to be able to manufacture our clothing in Australia, the reality is that global manufacturing forces are bigger than me.
-The cost of manufacturing in Australia and consumer expectations makes it impossible to have a business and manufacture blank clothing that most customers are prepared to pay the price for.
+The cost of manufacturing in Australia and consumer expectations makes it impossible to have a business and manufacture blank clothing that customers are prepared to pay the price for.
 Until that changes, manufacturers like me will have little choice but to seek out manufacturing options outside Australia.

 It’s almost taken for granted that we all want Australian made.
 But if we really do, then we need to understand that locally made costs more.